Make Austinites the Priority at City Hall

 Elect Laura Pressley

-"There is a better way to run City Hall and I'm tired of our Council Members not listening to us.
+"There is a better way to run our City Hall.
 I'm here to stop subsidies and fee waivers to developers and corporations, keep utility rates low by cutting waste at Austin Energy and the Water Utility, provide real traffic solutions, and spend our tax dollars locally to keep jobs in Austin" - Laura Pressley, Candidate Austin City Council, Place 2.

 The Austin area is home to nearly 900,000 residents and the priorities of our neighbors in all parts of our city need to be heard, respected and responded to by our Austin City Council.
 Austin's operating budget is over $2.7 Billion.
 Do you ever wonder where all that money goes?
 It is obvious that our trust in City Hall has suffered due to the massive amount of spending increases, tax increases due to bond and debt creation, lack of transparency and because they are not generally responsive to our citizens' needs.